workdojos/Dojos-Fresh-Hugo-Theme/content/Finland.md

 *   Peter Vesterbacka is a Finnish entrepreneur and tech evangelist who was one of the founders of Rovio Entertainment, the company behind the hit mobile game Angry Birds.
 Vesterbacka has been a strong advocate for the Finnish startup scene and has worked to promote innovation and entrepreneurship in the country.
 *   Jaakko Ilkka is a Finnish computer scientist who was one of the pioneers of the internet in Finland.
 He helped to establish the first email system in the country and was instrumental in the development of the .fi domain.
 *   Pekka Himanen is a philosopher and technology expert who has written extensively on the impact of digital technologies on society and culture.
 Himanen was born in Helsinki and studied at the University of Helsinki before earning his Ph.D. from the University of California, Berkeley.
+description: Making open-source more accessible.

 <br>
 <html>
   <head>
     <style>
       .button {
+description: Making open-source more accessible.
         display: inline-block;
         padding: 20px 20px;
         text-align: center;
         text-decoration: none;
         color: #ffffff;
+description: Making open-source more accessible.
         background-color: #FDC858;
         border-radius: 33px;
         outline: none;
         line-height:  0%;
       }
+description: Making open-source more accessible.
     </style>
   </head>
   <body>
     <a class="button" href="https://blog.workdojos.com/Finland" target="_blank">Claim this Dojo</a>
   </body>
+description: Making open-source more accessible.
 </html>
 <br>